Skip to content

 An apprenticeship is a paid job which enables you to learn while you earn.
 You will normally spend about 4 days as an apprentice and 1 day with your training provider.

-Supported (or inclusive) apprenticeships are similar to other apprenticeships.
+Supported inclusive apprenticeships are similar to other apprenticeships.
 However, the minimum requirements for English and Maths can start from Entry Level 3 qualifications.
 This aims to provide more opportunities for those with a learning difficulty or disability to access them.
-You will be supported with applications to become an apprentice, interview skills and will receive in work support if needed.
+You will receive support with:

 "I like how I get to do more practical based work, as well as a mixture of education within the course."